 So, Which of the Above Mistakes Are You Making?

-As per the a survey by Databox, you must start your SEO efforts with keyword optimization before going into deeper technical SEO.
+As per the survey by Databox, you must start your SEO efforts with keyword optimization before going into deeper technical SEO.